 Will Yeshe experience any sequelae of her low birthweight?
 And how did she come to be low birthweight?
 I ate like a horse during my pregnancy and gained 35 pounds.
 Her weight---5 lb, 10 oz---is a mystery as is so much in life.

-The question my husband and I recently debated was---should we tell Yeshe that she was low birthweight?
-Or would we pathologize her by showing this concern?
-We decided that this information was only relevant on a need to know basis.
+The question I recently debated was---when should I tell Yeshe that she was low birthweight?
+Or would I pathologize her by showing this concern?
 Sure, she'd get her birth certificate, but unless mentioning her birthweight was relevant to an ongoing health issue, why burden her?
-Then we thought about our twins---who were born at 26 weeks and are now 3.5.
+But what about my twins---who were born at 26 weeks and are now 3.5.
 The same strategy could apply---unless they need to know about their prematurity because of an ongoing health issue, why bring it up?
+Now

 Six years later, in 2017, when my kids started asking me about the books I am writing---one of which is called Sustainable Birth and teh other a medical memoir about birth in the USA and India---we read the chapter that contains their birth story, and they asked lots of questions that I tried to answer as best as I could.
 The key is to remember that my story of their NICU stay is different than their story of that stay and I tried to be helpful to them first and foremost even as I explain how their birth relates to my work, as well as my mission and passion around midwifery care... .